Harry-Deng/starter-hugo-academic/content/authors/admin/_index.md

 My research interests include **network security** and **wireless networks**.
 Specifically, I am interested in exploring the fields of **security and privacy**, with a focus on developing secure systems and protect the privacy in mobile communications.
 Currently, my research delves into the applications of **distributed machine learning** in VANETs.

-In addition to my academic pursuits, I am passionate about **software development**.
-I have completed several interesting projects, including an encryption and decryption software and a packet-sniffing software similar to Wireshark.
-Engaging in scientific research and development brings me great joy.

 {style="text-align: justify;"}